Image

 • Initiate a comprehensive inquiry into the details of your case

-• Scrutinize the evidence and examine how it was obtained
+• Scrutinize the evidence and the methods used to gather it

 • Search for any inconsistencies in the accuser’s account